mendixlabs/DropdownDivConverter/README.md

 Since the dropdown menu is based on bootstraps dropdown button it is recommended to follow the applications Bootstrap theming rules with respect to buttons.

 ## Release Notes
+Appstore 1.5 release:
+- updated closing behaviour to be compatible with other similar custom widget closing constructions
+- updated to enable Mx 6.10+ compatibility
+- updated to support nesting a dropdown in a dropdown (note: set the outer one to non self-closing)
+- updated the testproject to higher version.
+Note that this release will therefore not be tested on 5.14.1 anymore.

 Appstore 1.4 release:
 - added self closing behaviour support for clickable listview (listviews with a microflow 'on click' property).